 If incidental exposure closes gaps in news exposure, we should expect to observe (1) higher incidental exposure in the low- and moderate-attraction groups than in the high-attraction group and (2) roughly equal amounts of overall exposure among the groups.
 We test these criteria using multi-level modeling (MLM).
 Linear models are used for the trait-like variables, reflecting their interval-like properties, while quasibinomial (Poisson) models are used for the state-like variables, which are appropriate for weighted binomial outcomes.
 Results of these analyses are presented in Table 2.

 The first model in the table tests the trait-like incidental exposure outcome variable.
-Because the model is linear and the covariates are group-mean centered by frame, the intercept can be interpreted as the adjusted grand mean (M = 1.15) of the low-attraction group, and the coefficients as differences from this mean.
+Again, because the model is linear and the covariates are group-mean centered by frame, the intercept can be interpreted as the adjusted grand mean (M = 1.15) of the low-attraction group, and the coefficients as differences from this mean.
 The estimated adjusted means for the two moderate-attraction groups are significantly higher (p < .001) than the mean of the low-attraction group (M = 1.77 for unmotivated and M = 1.51 for motivated).
 Meanwhile, the estimate for the high-attraction group (M = 0.99) is not significantly different than the estimate for the low-attraction group.
 These means are visualized in Figure 4 (upper-left).

 The second model in the table tests the state-like indicator of incidental exposure, which is quasibinomial (Poisson), and therefore differs slightly from the linear models in terms of the interpretation of the coefficients.
 In this model, the exponentiated intercept can be interpreted as the adjusted proportion of respondents in the reference group who report incidental exposure, and its exponentiated differences with the comparison coefficients as the adjusted proportions for the other groups.
 Thus, the model estimates that 13% of respondents in low-attraction group report incidental exposure.
 The proportions for the two moderate groups are significantly (p < .001) higher at 25% (unmotivated) and 28% (motivated), respectively, but the proportion for the high-attraction group is not (19%).
 These proportions are visualized in Figure 4 (upper-right).